1. SAP Glossary

 3. interface reference variable

-What is interface reference variable in SAP BC-ABA - ABAP Runtime Environment?
+What is 'interface reference variable' in SAP BC-ABA - ABAP Runtime Environment?

-SAP Term: interface reference variable
+interface reference variable - Overview

 • Component: BC-ABA